 What’s exceptionally frustrating about this breach, however, is what we don’t know.

-So if you find that your email address is part of this breach (haveibeenpwned will tell you, more on that below) … what then?
+If you find your email address is part of this breach (haveibeenpwned will tell you; more on that below), what then?
 What concrete action can you take?

-With respect to this specific breach, the answer is: absolutely nothing.
+Regarding this specific breach, the answer is absolutely nothing.

 Every breach is a reminder

-Every breach should remind us that account security is important, that it remains our responsibility, and that even when taking the best steps to stay secure, stuff like this can still happen.
+Every breach should remind us of the importance of account security.
+It remains our responsibility.
+Even when taking the best steps to stay secure, stuff like this still happens.

-- Use haveibeenpwned.com to determine if your email address is part of the breach.
+- Use haveibeenpwned.com to see if your email address is part of the breach.
 Consider signing up for notifications in the future.
-(If you own a domain — like I own askleo.com — you can also get notification of breaches for any address on that domain.)
+(If you own a domain — like I own askleo.com — you can also get notification of breaches for any email address on that domain.)

-- Change your password if the breach does involve a specific service that you use.
+- Change your password if the breach involves a specific service you use.

 - Get and use a password manager to make using long, strong, and unique passwords significantly easier.
-I happen to use and recommend LastPass, but any of the major equivalents will do.
+I use and recommend LastPass, but any of the major equivalents will do.

 - Stop using the same password on more than one site.
-Seriously, stop it!
+Seriously, stop it.
 I can’t underscore enough how important this is.
-Hackers do try the email address password combinations they find on one service against many others.
-Given how many people are lazy and re-using passwords, they’re often successful at breaking in.
+Hackers try the email address password combinations they find on one service against many others.
+Given how many people are lazy and re-use passwords, they’re often successful in breaking in.
 Using a password manager makes using unique passwords significantly easier.

 - Create long, strong passwords.
 Use 12 characters at a minimum; I currently use 20.
-I don’t care if you use completely random characters (as I do by default), or long phrases of unrelated words (as I do for a couple of accounts where I often have to remember and type the password).
+I don’t care if you use completely random characters (as I do by default), or long phrases of unrelated words (as I do for accounts where I need to remember and type the password).
 Length is most important, but make them complex while you’re at it.
 Again, using a password manager makes this easy.